 Variational quantum simulation with two-dimensional ion crystals

-As an ESQ Postdoc I will work in the Quantum Optics and Spectroscopy group in Innsbruck on the development of a genuine quantum simulator featuring two-dimensional ion crystals.
+As an ESQ Postdoc I have joined the Quantum Optics and Spectroscopy group in Innsbruck and am working on the development of a genuine quantum simulator featuring two-dimensional ion crystals.
 So far, trapped-ion quantum simulators are based on linear Paul traps, where roughly 50 ions can be trapped to simulate a 1D spin chain with Ising-type interactions.
 The goal is to extend this approach to the second dimension in order to increase the number of ions to > 100, and to simulate exotic phenomena such as spin frustration in 2D.
 To this end, a novel segmented Paul trap in a monolithic design with a large optical access for engineered laser-induced 2D spin-spin interactions will be constructed.